 Polymer science has diffused into the modern world with polymers finding applications in areas such as construction materials, drug design, computing hardware and optoelectronics, healthcare as well as biomedical applications.
 This course provides an introduction to the fundamental physical and chemical properties of polymers such as their molecular, thermal, mechanical, and electrical properties.
 In addition, we explore how these materials are synthesized, evaluated, and their commercial applications.
 3 credits.
-Prerequisite(s): CHEM 2302K Offered: Fall
+Prerequisite(s): CHEM 2302K practical experience on state-of-the-art analytical instruments such as NMR, IR spectrophotometer and Scanning Electron Microscope.
+4 credits.
+Prerequisite(s): CHEM 3222K Offered: Spring